frida-2024/frida-2024.github.io/index.markdown

     </p>
     </details>

-## Description of the workshop
+## Topics of Interest

-Distributed algorithms is an active research field; their applications range from Internet applications over cloud computing to safety-critical control systems.
-Whereas many applications are of critical importance, the correctness of distributed algorithms is usually based on very subtle mathematical arguments.
-Consequently, one easily can make mistakes with hand-written proofs, which reduces the trust in the correctness of these systems.

-In the last decades, formal methods were proven to be useful for the verification of many hardware and software systems.
-For distributed algorithms, the application of formal methods was limited: formal methods have been used for finding bugs in distributed algorithms, and to a much smaller extent formal methods were used in computer-aided verification of simple distributed algorithms.
-However, to verify more involved distributed algorithms, one cannot easily apply existing verification tools.
-To be eventually able to do this, an interdisciplinary effort from the concerned fields of formal methods, logic in computer science, and distributed algorithm theory is required.

-The topics of interest for the FRIDA workshop include the following topics, as they apply to distributed algorithms and systems:
+The topics of interest for the FRIDA workshop include the following, as they apply to distributed algorithms and systems:

 * formal modeling
 * model checking